EvanOxfeld/node-unzip/README.md

 ### Parse.promise() syntax sugar

 The parser emits `finish` and `error` events like any other stream.
-The parser additionally provides a promise wrapper around those two events to allow easy folding into existing Promise based structures.
+The parser additionally provides a promise wrapper around those two events to allow easy folding into existing Promise-based structures.

 Example: